 Famine Relief Ceremonies

 Every quarter we conduct a ceremony to help those who are suffering from hunger.
-During the ceremony, members donate food for local emergency food shelves and money, which is sent to Oxfam.
+During the ceremony, members donate food and money, which is sent to organizations that relieve hunger.

-Study Groups—These give members the opportunity to engage in informal discussion, ask questions, and share understanding of various topics related to Buddhism.
+Study Groups give members an opportunity to engage in informal discussion, ask questions, and share understanding of various topics related to Buddhism.
 In Study Groups, we explore the fundamental teachings of Zen and their relation to daily life and practice.
 For example, How can I live the practice of Buddhism?
 What is right livelihood?
 How can I rid myself of the destructive forces of greed, anger and ignorance?
 How can I balance the demands of family life, work, and Zen practice?

-Dharma Talks—These talks are presented by senior members of the Center.
+These talks are presented by senior members of the Center.
 They deal with different aspects of Zen practice and training.

 Sesshins are intensive silent meditation retreats lasting from one to seven days.
 The Casa Zen also has half day, full day, and two-full-day sittings.
 If space is available, non-members are welcome to come to all-day sittings.

-Chanting Services—Chanting, or liturgical recitation, is held weekly during sittings.
+Chanting, or liturgical recitation, is held weekly during sittings.
 Most chants are in Spanish and are easily followed in the chanting books which are distributed at the beginning of the service.

-Dokusan/Private Instruction—Dokusan is a private meeting with Roshi to discuss spiritual practice.
+Dokusan is a private meeting with Roshi to discuss spiritual practice.
 It is available to trial members and students of Roshi.
 Dokusan is offered at every formal sitting when Roshi is in town.
 During sesshins, dokusan is offered three times a day.